aaronpk/QuartzDB/README.md

 Some great uses for QuartzDB:

 * Storing GPS logs (just store your records as GeoJSON!)
+* Storing chat logs from IRC, Slack, SMS or iMessage, etc
 * Storing sensor logs from IoT devices, such as in-house environment sensors